-- 3.1 This policy and its associated procedures apply to all members of the university community. - 3.2 The policy and its associated procedures are designed to complement and not conflict with university employment agreements.
-Where a university employment agreement applies, such as in a disciplinary process, the processes in the employment agreement will be followed.
-For those who engage with this policy, the specifics of any employment agreement process will be identified and explained.

-All members of the university community impacted by sexualized violence may access support under this policy.
-However, the university only has jurisdiction to investigate reports of sexualized violence that are alleged to have occurred:
+- This policy and its associated procedures apply to all members of the University community.
+3.1 - 3.2 The policy and its associated procedures are designed to complement and not conflict with University employment agreements.
+Where a University employment agreement applies, such as in a disciplinary process, the processes in the employment agreement will be followed.
+For those who engage with this policy, the specifics of any employment agreement process will be identified and explained. - All members of the University community impacted by sexualized violence may access support under this policy.
+However, the 2.
+University only has jurisdiction to investigate reports of sexualized violence that are alleged to have occurred: - (a) on any property that is controlled by the University and used for University purposes - (b) when the respondent is or was in a position of power or influence over the survivor's academic or employment status at the University; or - (c) at an event or during an activity sponsored by or carried out under the auspices of the Uuniversity, including but not limited to: - (i) athletic events including travel where teams or athletes are representing TWU; - (ii) field schools or extension campuses; - (iii) distance and online courses;

-- (a) On any property that is controlled by the university and used for university purposes; - (b) When the respondent is or was in a position of power or influence over the survivor's academic or employment status at the university; or - (c) At an event or during an activity sponsored by or carried out under the auspices of the university, including but not limited to: - (i) Athletic events including travel where teams or athletes are representing TWU; - (ii) Field schools or extension campuses; - (iii) Distance and online courses; - (iv) Placements (including co-op and practica); - (v) Academic or professional conferences; - (vi) Volunteer activities or service projects; and - (vii) Academic or research field work. - 3.3 If an incident does not meet the above criteria, the university may still take actions to mitigate the impact of the incident on the learning, living, or working environment.
-If an individual is unsure about whether an incident meets the above criteria, then that individual is encouraged to meet with a Contact Person. - 3.4 The university may accept disclosures or reports from persons seeking to become members of the university community in circumstances directly affecting their application to become a member, and from former members of the university community in circumstances directly affecting their departure from the university. - 3.5 The university may accept disclosures or reports from individuals who are not members of the university community if the respondent is a member of the university community, or if the incident occurred on university property or in connection with a university activity. - 3.6 The university does not have jurisdiction to investigate allegations against a person who is not a member of the university community or who is not currently affiliated with the university.
-However, under certain circumstances, the university can revoke visitors' access to university property. - 3.7 This policy and its procedures are separate from any criminal or civil proceedings.
-The university is responsible for determining whether a university community member has violated this policy, and is not responsible for determining violations of criminal or civil law.
-University processes under this policy or associated procedures may be suspended when criminal proceedings are underway; the university will continue to provide support to members of the university community as described in this policy.
+- (iv) placements (including co-op and practica); - (v) academic or professional conferences; - (vi) volunteer activities or service projects; and - (vii) academic or research field work. - If an incident does not meet the above criteria, the University may still take actions to mitigate the impact of the incident on the 3. learning, living, or working environment.
+If an individual is unsure about whether an incident meets the above criteria, then that individual is encouraged to meet with a contact person. - The University may accept disclosures or reports from persons seeking to become members of the University community in 4. circumstances directly affecting their application to become a member, and from former members of the University community in circumstances directly affecting their departure from the University. - The University may accept disclosures or reports from individuals who are not members of the University community if the respondent is a member of the University community, or if the incident occurred on University property or in connection with a University activity. - The University does not have jurisdiction to investigate allegations against a person who is not a member of the University community or who is not currently affiliated with the University.
+However, under certain circumstances, the University can revoke visitors' access to University property. - This policy and its procedures are separate from any criminal or civil proceedings.
+The University is responsible for determining 7. whether a University community member has violated this policy and is not responsible for determining violations of criminal or civil law.
+University processes under this policy or associated procedures may be suspended when criminal proceedings are underway; the University will continue to provide support to members of the University community as described in this policy.